vondadil/zilla-2000/README.md

 (Loosely) based on the Netscape4 theme from [matthewmx86/RetroThemesFirefox](https://github.com/matthewmx86/RetroThemesFirefox)

+## Features
+- Main UI styling in the style of Mozilla 1.7 / Netscape 6 Classic
+- Classic toolbar icons (where applicable)
+- Classic Loading Throbber in the Main Toolbar (which is actually animated while loading a page! 🥳) - clicking it accesses the Firefox menu
+- Dark mode!
+- Native Firefox themes mostly still work
+- Toolbar buttons have text labels

 ## Installation

 1. Enable the Title Bar (Right-Click on the empty space in the Main Toolbar, click `Customize` and enable the `Title Bar` checkbox on the bottom)